RichardElsasser92/miniproject-todo/README.md

-# The codes are in the master branch
+# The codes are in the branch "master"